xnbox/tommybox/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue?style=flat-square)](https://github.com/xnbox/tommybox/blob/master/LICENSE)

 <h3>About:</h3>
-<p><strong>tommybox</strong> is a standalone executable container that makes it possible to launch a static and dynamic web apps on a desktop by providing built-in server and browser functionality.</p>
+<p><strong>TommyBox</strong> is a standalone executable container that makes it possible to launch static and dynamic web apps on a desktop by providing built-in server and browser functionality.</p>

 <p>
 An app can be provided as a directory or packed as <abbr title="Web application ARchive">WAR</abbr> (or ZIP) archive that can contain <abbr title="Java Server Pages">JSP</abbr>, servlets, and static stuff like CSS, JavaScript, etc.
 </p>

 <p>
-Under the hood TommyBox build on top of <a href="https://github.com/xnbox/tommy">Tommy</a> web server and SWT browser widget.
+Under the hood, TommyBox is built on top of <a href="https://github.com/xnbox/tommy">Tommy</a> web server and SWT browser widget.
-App can be packed as <abbr title="Web application ARchive">WAR</abbr> or ZIP archive and optionally contain <abbr title="Progressive Web Apps">PWA</abbr> manifest</li>, <abbr title="Java Server Pages">JSP</abbr>, servlets and all static stuff like CSS, JavaScript files etc.
+App can be packed as <abbr title="Web application ARchive">WAR</abbr> or ZIP archive and can optionally contain <abbr title="Progressive Web Apps">PWA</abbr> manifest</li>, <abbr title="Java Server Pages">JSP</abbr>, servlets and all static stuff like CSS, JavaScript files etc.
 </p>